-Since its launch on Dec.
-18, 1999 the MOPITT instrument has collected data while flying aboard the Terra spacecraft.
-Terra is in a sun-synchronous polar orbit, has an orbital period of 98.88 minutes, an altitude of 705 km, an inclination of 98.2°, and a descending node crossing time at 10:43 am.
+Since its launch on December 18, 1999 the MOPITT instrument has collected data while flying aboard the Terra spacecraft.
+Terra is in a sun-synchronous polar orbit, has an orbital period of 98.88 min, an altitude of 705 km, an inclination of 98.2°, and a descending node crossing time at 10:43 am.

-The MOPITT instrument is an infrared gas correlation radiometer [Drummond, 1996].
-It operates with eight channels, four CO thermal channels at a fundamental wavelength of 4.7 μ m, two CO solar channels at 2.3 μ m and two CH4 solar channels at 2.2 μ m.
+The MOPITT instrument is an infrared gas correlation radiometer (Drummond, 1996).
+It operates with eight channels, four CO thermal channels at a fundamental wavelength of $4.7 \,\mu\text{m}$, two CO solar channels at $2.3 \,\mu\text{m}$ and two CH4 solar channels at $2.2 \,\mu\text{m}$.

 To maximize the signal-to-noise ratio and achieve optimal performance, the infrared detectors need to be cooled to less than 105 K. This is achieved by using a pair of 50-80 K mechanical Matra Marconi (now Astrium) Stirling Cycle Coolers.

-The compressors and the displacers are mounted back to back in order to minimize the axial vibration.
-The cooler pistons are in the z-axis, which is perpendicular to the spacecraft velocity vector and the nadir direction.
-The vibration level in each axis is measured by a tri-axial piezoelectric accelerometer (Kistler Instrument AG) mounted on the compressor and displacer.
+The vibration level in each axis is measured by a triaxial piezoelectric accelerometer (Kistler Instrument AG) mounted on the compressor and displacer.
 Each accelerometer uses a shear mode-sensing element made of quartz.
 It is a multi-component force transducer, which consists of a stack of quartz discs or plates and electrodes.
 Each quartz disc has been cut in an appropriate axis and the orientation of the sensitive axes coincides with the axes of the force components to be measured.
-An internal Piezotron circuit (charge-to-voltage converter) provides a low impedance output.
+An internal Piezotron circuit (charge-tovoltage converter) provides a low impedance output.
 The units are hermetically sealed in titanium housings.
-Compressor vibrations are less than 0.25 Newtons (N) for the x and y directions and less than 0.2 N for z direction.
-The vibration levels for displacer are less than 0.18 N for the x direction and less than 0.3 N for the y and z directions.
-These levels are within the normal operating range of the transducer and are well characterized.

-During normal operation, there are short fluctuations (spikes, lasting for only one telemetry sample), which increase the normal level of vibration by more than 4 sigma (see fig 1 for an example).
-The sensor records a normal level approximately 8 seconds later, the time between two consecutive telemetry samples.
+During normal operation, there are short fluctuations (spikes, lasting for only one telemetry sample), which increase the normal level of vibration by more than 4 sigma (see Fig. 1 for an example).
+The sensor records a normal level approximately 8 s later, the time between two consecutive telemetry samples.

 These spikes, or accelerator outliers, occur much more often for the z-direction compressor vibrations.
-Outliers occur for other directions and for the displacer accelerometer, but their rate is very low.
-The occurrence of the z-direction compressor transducer outliers is well described by a decreasing power-law as a function of magnitude (Fig.2).
+Outliers occur for other directions and for the displacer accelerometer, but their rate is very low (less than 5% of all the events).
+The occurrence of the z-direction